 Upon final acceptance of a submission, Nordicom first provides technical and language editing.
 It is crucial that authors follow the checklist below before final submission in order to gain the full benefit of the editing process.
 Therefore, we reserve the right to return for revision any submission that does not meet the requirements before language editing commences.
 After the first language review, the author will receive the manuscript back for a final revision stage.
 This is the last opportunity for changes.

 After the final revision, the manuscript is typeset and proofs are sent to the author for approval.
 The purpose of the proof is to catch missed typos and potential errors introduced during typesetting.
 No other changes should be made.

 You may choose to use our template to assist you in correctly formatting your manuscript.

-If your manuscript has figures, complex tables, mathematical equations and statistics, or cited empirical material (interviews, discourse analysis, content analysis of, e.g., newspaper articles, etc.), we provide additional instructions and guidelines to read online or download:
+If your manuscript has figures, complex tables, mathematical equations and statistics, or cited empirical material (interviews, discourse analysis, content analysis of, e.g., newspaper articles, etc.), we provide extra instructions:

 - Guidelines for figures (pdf, 713 kB)